-- the dollar volume of payments our clients process through us ("payment volume"); - · the portion of our payment volume that is produced by integrated transactions; and - period-to-period payment volume attrition.
+- the dollar volume of payments our clients process through us ("payment volume"); - the portion of our payment volume that is produced by integrated transactions; and - period-to-period payment volume attrition.

-Our payment volume for the years ended September 30, 2017 and 2016 was \$10.3 billion and \$8.5 billion, respectively, representing a period-to-period growth rate of 21%.
+Our payment volume for the six months ended March 31, 2018 and 2017 was \$5.6 billion and \$4.9 billion, respectively, representing a period-to-period growth rate of 14%.
+For the years ended September 30, 2017 and 2016, our payment volume was \$10.3 billion and \$8.1 billion, respectively, representing a period-to-period growth rate of 27%.
 We focus on volume, because it is a reflection of the scale and economic activity of our client base and because a significant part of our revenue is derived as a percentage of our clients' dollar volume receipts.
 Payment volume reflects the addition of new clients and same store payment volume growth of existing clients, partially offset by client attrition during the period.

-Integrated payments are payments that are embedded into a client's technologies or business processes to deliver incremental value to the client relationship.
-We evaluate the portion of our payment volume that is produced by integrated transactions because we believe the convergence of software and payments is the primary trend impacting our industry.
+Integrated payments represents payment transactions that are generated in situations where payment technology is embedded within our own proprietary software, a client's software or critical business process.
+We evaluate the portion of our payment volume that is produced by integrated transactions because we believe the convergence of software and payments is a significant trend impacting our industry.
 We believe integrated payments create stronger client relationships with higher payment volume retention and growth.
-Integrated payments grew to % of our payment volume for the year ended September 30, 2017 from % for the year ended September 30, 2016, representing a period-to-period growth rate of %.
+Integrated payments grew to 41% of our payment volume for the six months ended March 31, 2018 from 34% for the six months ended March 31, 2017 and from 23% for the six months ended March 31, 2016, representing period-to-period growth rates of 18% and 48%, respectively.
+For the years ended September 30, 2017 and 2016, integrated payments were 36% and 28% of our payment volume, respectively, representing a period-to-period growth rate of 28%.

 We measure period-to-period payment volume attrition as the change in card-based payment volume for all clients that were processing with us for the same period in the prior year.
 We exclude from our calculations payment volume from new clients added during the period.
 We experience attrition in payment volume as a result of several factors, including business closures, transfers of clients' accounts to our competitors and account closures that we initiate due to heightened credit risks.
+During the six months ended March 31, 2018 and the years ended September 30, 2017 and 2016, we experienced approximately 1% net volume attrition per month.